 A new class begins every August.
 Applications are accepted on a continuous basis with a deadline of March 1 for classes beginning in August.

 What is the cost of the program?

-In addition to the ususal distance education tuition and fees, online EMC students must also purchase textbooks for each course which may cost as much as $150.00.
+In addition to the usual distance education tuition and fees, online EMC students must also purchase textbook(s) for each course which may cost as much as $150.00 each.

 Where may I take the general education courses?

 General education courses may be taken at any of the North Carolina community colleges.
 Transfer agreements are in place for this purpose.
 It may also be possible for you to take general education courses at another university or community college outside of North Carolina, but you will need to speak with your academic advisor before enrolling in such courses to ensure that they are transferable.